You are here

 - State-led sterilization campaigns in post-war US and China

 Liya Yu is a Ph.D. candidate in the Political Science Department.
 Her theory interests include the political philosophy of the cognitive and brain sciences, identity politics such as multiculturalism and nationalism, and intercultural perspectives of the history of political thought.
-Her comparative interests include EU identity politics, democratization in East Asia, rise of Christianity in China, and the relationship between mental health and civil society.
+Her comparative interests include EU and U.S. identity politics, democratization in East Asia, and the relationship between mental health and civil society.

 Intially trained as a political philosopher, she received her B.A. in Social and Political Sciences from the University of Cambridge (Christ's College), U.K. in 2008, where she also founded the 'Thinking Society' with Quentin Skinner.